isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <details class="isomer-details">
 <summary>Setting up the Space</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A carefully designed space will encourage active participation and create
+<p>A carefully designed space can encourage active participation and create
 a conducive atmosphere for open communication.</p>
 <p></p>
 <p>When setting up the space, consider factors such as:&nbsp;</p>